When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Twins Pranking Each Other

-This story of sibling rivalry is told through imagery from their lives, including texts, digital art, and photographs.
-Twelve-year-old twins, Claudia and Reese, are opposites, but one thing they share is their determination to win their ongoing prank war.
+This story of sibling rivalry is told through texts, screenshots, and photos, making it feel modern and fun.
+Twelve-year-old twins, Claudia and Reese, are total opposites, but they share a determination to win their escalating prank war.

 Product Specs